 - 34. Professional incompetence indicates a standard of professional performance which is unacceptably low.
 A single incident of negligent treatment would be unlikely to constitute professional incompetence unless it was very serious. - 35.
 Except in exceptional circumstances, professional incompetence should be based on consideration of a fair sample of the registrant's work. - 36.
-A number of factors should be taken into consideration when determining if there is a realistic prospect that the facts would amount to professional incompetence, including:
+A number of factors should be taken into consideration when determining if there is a realistic prospect that the facts would amount to professional incompetence, including: - the length of the period of the alleged professional incompetence - the number of patients concerned - a number of failings/shortcomings which may not be serious individually, but together might give rise to a pattern of incompetence - the seriousness of the alleged clinical failings.

-2 Judicial guidance of Irwin J in Spencer v General Osteopathic Council [2012] EWHC 3147 (Admin)
+3 Judicial guidance of Irwin J in Spencer v General Osteopathic Council [2012] EWHC 3147 (Admin)